Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified nine projects likely affecting the region.
-Notable ones include Southern Thornlands Priority Development Area, Redlands Satellite Health Centre (Talwalpin Milbul), Redlands Coast Regional Sport and Recreation Precinct, and Logan Hyperdome Shopping Centre.
-The following list details those most relevant.
+Nine projects were identified by AreaSearch as potentially impacting the area.
+These include Southern Thornlands Priority Development Area, Redlands Satellite Health Centre (Talwalpin Milbul), Redlands Coast Regional Sport and Recreation Precinct, Logan Hyperdome Shopping Centre.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.